I'm Outta Love

-"I'm Outta Love" is a song by American singer Anastacia, released as her debut single.
-Written by Anastacia, Sam Watters, and Louis Biancaniello and produced by the latter two, it was released on February 29, 2000, as the lead single from her debut album, Not That Kind (2000).
-The song became a major hit in Europe and Australia, reaching number one in Wallonia, Australia, and New Zealand; it was the most successful song of 2000 in the latter two regions.
-It additionally reached the top five in several others, including France, Ireland, Italy, the Netherlands, and Switzerland.
+Released as the lead single from Not That Kind on released on February 29, 2000, the song became a major hit in Europe and Australia, reaching number one in Wallonia, Australia, and New Zealand; it was the most successful song of 2000 in the latter two regions.
+It additionally reached the top five in several others, including France, Ireland, Italy, the Netherlands, and Switzerland, and achieved multi-platinum and gold certifications across numerous territories, including 2× Platinum in Australia and Italy.
+An accompanying music video for "I'm Outta Love", directed by Nigel Dick and choreographed by Robin Antin, was filmed on location at the Park Plaza Hotel in Los Angeles, California.